stfwn/neural-network-pruning/slides/2020-01-29-final-presentation.md

 [@morcos2019]

 * Finding winning tickets is computationally expensive
-  - Solution: train once, reuse on other datasets
+  - Solution: generate them once, reuse on other datasets
   - With very little performance loss

 ---